boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/datasource-embedding-using-single-sign-on.md

 <tr>
 <td>create datasource URL</td>
 <td>URL of the data source to establish a new connection.
-To know more, click <a href="/embedding-options/iframe-embedding/get-datasource-url/">here.</a></td>
+To know more, click the <a href="/embedding-options/iframe-embedding/get-datasource-url/">Get Data source URL.</a></td>
 </tr>

 <tr>